ASXGXR/coding-portfolio/README.md

 ```
 3. Open `index.html` in your browser to view the portfolio.

-Certainly!
-I've updated the section to focus on collaboration and included your specified email and LinkedIn profile.
-Here's the revised `README.md` snippet for your coding portfolio on GitHub:

 ## Collaboration

 Interested in collaborating?
 Fantastic!
 I'm always open to new ideas and partnerships.
 Here's how you can get in touch: